noloitering/NoGUI/test/manager/readme.txt

 test_manager.exe
-A primitive editor for the GUIManager class
+A primitive editor for the GUIManager class.
+Envoking with an argument will set the grid size to the integer value of that argument

 CONTROLS:
 PAGES TAB: Click "Pages" on the left hand side to pull out a visual representation of all the currently used Pages within the editor.
 Click again to hide